kali-linex/linex/Documentation/process/howto.rst

 Break up your changes
 ---------------------

-The Linux kernel community does not gladly accept large chunks of code dropped on it all at once.
+The Linex kernel community does not gladly accept large chunks of code dropped on it all at once.
 The changes need to be properly introduced, discussed, and broken up into tiny, individual portions.
 This is almost the exact opposite of what companies are used to doing.
 Your proposal